eml-ara/Wheel_Intertia_Pendulum/README.md

 , to the electronics used and developmentboards, as well as the code.
-Specially there will be different branches for developing [Hardware](https://github.com/eml-ara/Wheel_Intertia_Pendulum/tree/Presentation/Hardware) and [Software](https://github.com/eml-ara/Wheel_Intertia_Pendulum/tree/Software) , please review this sections for a more up tu date, in proces development on the proyect.
+Specially there will be different branches for developing [Hardware](https://github.com/eml-ara/Wheel_Intertia_Pendulum/tree/Presentation/Hardware) and [Software](https://github.com/eml-ara/Wheel_Intertia_Pendulum/tree/Software) , please review this sections for a more up tu date, in process development on the project.
 If you have any note on the project feel free to let me know.

 cheers, Emiliano.